-In ceramics, certain compound in clays and glazes can dissolve into the water, then on drying these are left on the surface.
+In ceramics, certain compounds (e.g. calcium or magnesium sulphate) in clays and glazes can dissolve into the water of the plastic material, then on drying these are left on the surface as the water evaporates.
 For more information, see the topic Efflorescence.

 Various cone 10R clays with soluble salts on the surface